 This lets the X5 keep a constant ride height regardless of whether it is carrying a large or light load, ensuring the vehicle runs safely and consistently.
 The BMW X5 is one of the most common vehicles in which self-leveling system malfunctions will occur simply because of problems with a rear height level sensor, a faulty air compressor, or poor air suspension springs.

 If the problem is continuous, the most likely cause is a problem with the sensors.
-However, if the warning light goes out for a little while after the car has been running, even though the engine has not idled for a long time, it’s likely that there is a leakage in your air springs.
+However, if the warning light goes out for a little while after the car has been running, even though the engine has not idled for a long time, there is likely a leakage in your air springs.

 Possible Solution: